-- Join us this Sunday at 9.25am AEST for our Live-Streamed Communion Service.
-Enjoy songs and ministry items from previous events from 9.05am.
+- Enjoy songs and ministry items from previous events every Sunday morning from 10.30am AEST.
+Our Live-Streamed Communion Service will begin at 10.55am AEST.
 All are welcome.
 Invite your friends.

 - To view video of previous live-streamed communion services, go to Resources > Video > Communion Word and Previous Live Streams